Beatrice Fox Auerbach: Auerbach major

-After graduating, the women who completed the Auerbach Major went on to do great things: Seven women ended up in department store work; Eight were working for the government, two in Naval intelligence, and one working for the Office of Price Administration, where it was said that her experience through the Auerbach major lead them to hire her; one was a travelling instructor for a large business machine company; along with many other accomplishments.
+After graduating, the women who completed the Auerbach Major went on to do great things: seven women ended up in department store work; eight were working for the government, two in Naval intelligence, and one working for the Office of Price Administration, where it was said that her experience through the Auerbach major led them to hire her; one was a travelling instructor for a large business machine company, along with many other accomplishments.

 Although the major was dissolved in 1959, the Auerbach Foundation continued to support a lecture series at the college.
 In 1951, the Auerbach foundation supported the Service Bureau for Women’s Organizations Conference at Connecticut College.

 Awards and recognition

-Auerbach was on the board of Hebrew Union College in Cincinnati and won numerous awards such as the Tobe award for distinguished service by others in her industry, a certificate of lifetime membership in the NAACP, “Boss of the Year” from the Greater Hartford Jaycees, the Distinguished Public Service Award from the State Bar Association in 1962 and the Human Relations Award of the Connecticut-Western Massachusetts Region of the National Conference of Christians and Jews in 1964.
+Auerbach was on the board of Hebrew Union College in Cincinnati and won numerous awards, including the Tobe award for distinguished service by others in her industry, a certificate of lifetime membership in the NAACP, "Boss of the Year" from the Greater Hartford Jaycees, the Distinguished Public Service Award from the State Bar Association in 1962 and the Human Relations Award of the Connecticut-Western Massachusetts Region of the National Conference of Christians and Jews in 1964.

 The School of Business Administration at the University of Hartford named Auerbach Hall in her honor, the library at the Wadsworth Atheneum Museum of Art was renamed the Auerbach Art Library, and a new unit was built under her name at St. Francis Hospital in Hartford, CT.